reallyjustalan/DSA3101_Group8_Project1/scripts/B2/readME.md

 ### Key Features

-- 🎢 **Configurable park layouts** with customizable dimensions and restricted zones
+-  **Configurable park layouts** with customizable dimensions and restricted zones
+-  **Queue Theory** utilisation of queue theory in support of optimisation of park layouts
-- 🧑‍🤝‍🧑 **Intelligent guest agents** with realistic decision-making and movement patterns
+-  **Intelligent guest agents** with realistic decision-making and movement patterns
-- 🧬 **Genetic algorithm optimization** for strategic ride placement
+-  **Genetic algorithm optimization** Reinforment learning for strategic ride placement
-- 📊 **Heatmap visualization** to analyze visitor traffic patterns
+-  **Heatmap visualization** to analyze visitor traffic patterns
-- 📈 **Multi-scenario analysis** for comparative studies of different park designs
+-  **Multi-scenario analysis** for comparative studies of different park designs

 ## Architecture